doars/doars/packages/doars/README.md

 ### Execute processor

 The execute function uses the [`Function` constructor](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Function) to process the expressions.
 Which is similar to the [`eval` function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/eval) in that it is not very safe to use, nor recommended.
-This processor function does not work when a [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/CSP) is set using the headers of the page request that does not allow for `unsafe-eval`.
-That being said it does allow you to run any expression you might want since it uses the JavaScript interpreter directly.
+This processor function does not work when a [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/CSP) is set that does not contain `unsafe-eval`.
+That being said this process method does allow for running any expression you might want, since it uses the JavaScript interpreter directly.

 ```HTML
 <script src="https://cdn.jsdelivr.net/npm/@doars/doars@2/dst/doars.iife.js"></script>